 Pregant women and the COVID-19 vaccine

-Dr. Kristen Lilja with Salt Lake County Medical Center encourages pregnant moms to get the COVID-19 vaccine.
+Dr. Kristen Lilja with Salt Lake Regional Medical Center encourages pregnant moms to consider getting the COVID-19 vaccine.

 “As of now, data does suggest a higher risk of severe COVID infection in pregnant women compared to women of the same age that are not pregnant,” Lilja told KSL TV.

 Lilja said to date, scientists have studied the affect and side-effects of the COVID-19 on 275 pregnant women.
 None suffered any adverse reaction so far.
-Additionally, Lilja said moms-to-be pass antibodies down to their unborn babies to protect them, both before and after birth.
+Additionally, Lilja said she’s unsure if moms-to-be pass antibodies down to their unborn babies to protect them, both before and after birth.